 Simple, smooth, nice and pretty site builder.
 Drag and drop functions are useable, practical and nice working.
 I found all of the elements necessary for me in the side bar, they’re easily accessible and simple to implement.
 When I drop them into footer or let’s say onto a body of the page find them easy to edit.
 This site builder is friendly with alignment.
 It uses grids to help with aligning things.
 Column elements are here too, they make it possible to structure elements as well.
 Everything is simple to understand.
 I’ve checked Sitezulu’s form builder, it’s a great one, I enjoyed it a lot.
 Actually it’s a full form builder with various fields.
 They include such types as: - Date - Multiple choice - Email - Password - Paragraphs - Checkbox - Text inputs Unfortunately there’s nowhere to store email submissions.
 Not that it’s a problem but it requires a lot of attention if I don’t want to lose important data.
 The text inside of the submit button is editable, like it.
 Sadly success messages and error messages are not to be modified.
 That’s a pity.
 No audio player here but SoundCloud access is available which is nice.
 35 themes at my disposal were extremely helpful, all of them look pretty nice without feeling outdated.
 Perhaps they could’ve been still more contemporary if compared to Wix.
 There’s a lot of customization to do such as setting global styles, that’s great!

+I don’t really know how to call it but I actually feel like SiteZulu hoaxes users.
+Yesss, there’re functions described as something big and unique but IN FACT they’re not worth a tuppence.
+Look, they will promise you intricate eCommerce functions if you upgrade to their Professional plan, it’s ridiculous.
 When I upgraded I only had an access to PayPal button.
 You serious guys?
 I can embed the same absolutely free just using PayPal’s embed code.
 What a silly trickery.
 Plus PayPal isn’t fairly one of eCommerce features, it’s just a button to pay.
 It doesn’t give vital eCommerce opportunities such as checkout via a website, variations of products, email receipts which are customizable, etc. The same masquerade starts when it comes to donations.
 Technically there’s a donation button provided by PayPal. but once again it’s not a full donation system.
 It doesn’t provide any checkout features, nor receipts customization.
 Others sides of SiteZulu aren’t much better.
 Yes, they’ve got themes which are “claimed” to be responsive.
 Nothing of the kind!
 They all are bugged and my header was a mess with links missing, logo made disproportional and so on.
 The images on SiteZulu always look unnatural on iPhones… It’s unbelievable that such naïve builders as SiteZulu still exist.
 Doubt that someone will praise them.

 Sooooo terribly low qualified service!!!
 Never thought that I would get so stuck on a site builder.
 Nothing works the right way.
 The body of my website is out of proportions: a looooooong header with tiny links and very narrow footer.
 No one is even going to see such a piece of crap!!!
 I did all I could to change the situation but finally I gave up that idea, it was pointless.
 No doubts I didn’t even think about staying with Sitezulu, left them showing a clean pair of heels!
 The overall impression is negatiiiiive!
 Plug-ins are slooow, when I added one my website started to load for minutes!
 Hardly is it acceptable!!!
 Warning you, don’t rely on Sitezulu, it won’t do you any good!